Quartz/quackbot/readme.md

 - "Save documentcloud.com to the internet archive" or "archive documentcloud.com"
 - "Find data about agriculture"

+## Contributing

+If there's a tool or skill you think Quackbot should have, you can let us know at bots@qz.com.

+If you have a tool you've made that you'd like to incorporate, even better!
+Definitely get in touch.

 ## Privacy and security notes

 In short, Quackbot only "listens" to direct messages and channels to which it has been invited.
 And in public channels it's invited to, only pays attention to messages that begin with `@quackbot`.